01 Nov 2023

 The TPT provide notes on external assurance in its online implementation guidance.
 Key takeaways include:

-- Dedicated sustainability-related assurance standards and ethics codes are currently under development.
-The International Auditing and Assurance Standards Board (IAASB) concluded its consultation on a Proposed International Standard on Sustainability Assurance (ISSA 5000) in December 2023.
-The IAASB aims to issue the final Standard before the end of 2024.
-In January 2024, the International Ethics Standards Board for Accountants (IESBA) launched a consultation on draft International Ethics Standards for Sustainability Assurance (including International Independence Standards) (IESSA) and ethics standards for sustainability reporting.
+• Sustainability-related assurance standards and ethics codes are under development.
+The International Auditing and Assurance Standards Board (IAASB) concluded its consultation on a Proposed International Standard on Sustainability Assurance (ISSA 5000) in December 2023, which was approved on September 20, 2024.
+The IAASB plans to publish the ISSA 5000 in December 2024 with guidance and application materials following in January 2025.

 References and resources: